 - (9) Preservation of Rights.
 Participants shall retain all rights, privileges, and benefits of employment, as provided in laws, rules, the BOT-UFF Agreement, and University policies, subject to the conditions contained in this Article. - (10) Payroll Deductions.
-The UFF payroll deductions, as specified in Article 26, if applicable, shall be continued for a program participant during each re-employment period. - (11) Contracts and Grants.
-Nothing shall prevent the employer or the participant, consistent with law and rule, from supplementing the participant's employment with contracts or grants. - (12) The decision to participate in the Phased Retirement Program is irrevocable after the required approval document has been executed by all parties. - 24.7 Free University Courses for Employees. - (a) Full-time employees, including employees on sabbaticals or on professional development or grants-in-aid leave, may enroll for up to six (6) credit hours of instruction per term (Fall, Spring, or Summer) under the Employee Educational Scholarship Program (EESP).
-Information on this program is available on the Human Resources webpage. - (b) The BOT will perform a cost-benefit analysis of providing a tuition benefit to employees' dependents based on current models in the SUS.
-Results of the evaluation shall be shared with the UFF during or before the 2015-16 collective bargaining process. - 24.8 Employee Assistance Programs.
+The UFF payroll deductions, as specified in Article 26, if applicable, shall be continued for a program participant during each re-employment period. - (11)Contracts and Grants.
+Nothing shall prevent the employer or the participant, consistent with law and rule, from supplementing the participant's employment with contracts or grants. - (12) The decision to participate in the Phased Retirement Program is irrevocable after the required approval document has been executed by all parties. - 24.7 Free University Courses for Employees and Dependent Children - (a) Full-time employees, including employees on sabbaticals or on professional development or grants-in-aid leave, may enroll for up to six (6) credit hours of instruction per term (Fall, Spring, or Summer) under the Employee Educational Scholarship Program (EESP).
+Information on this program is available on the Human Resources webpage. - (b) Employees eligible for FAU's EESP who do not use their six (6) credit hours of instruction per term may instead participate in the dependent child tuition rebate plan for an IRS qualified dependent child.
+A dependent child duly admitted to an undergraduate degree program may have in-state tuition remitted for up to sixty (60) credit hours if they are enrolled and successfully complete a degree within a four (4) year period.
+Dependents transferring 1-30 credits must graduate within a four (4) year period, 31-60 credits within a three (3) year period and over 60 credits within a two (2) year period.
+Upon graduation in accordance with the program, the graduate will receive a rebate for sixty (60) in-state credit hours or 50% of the tuition paid by the student, whichever is less.
+All other policies and rules of the EESP and dependent child tuition rebate plan apply.
+Information on this dependent child tuition rebate plan is available on the Human Resources webpage. - 24.8 Employee Assistance Programs.
 Employees shall be entitled to participate in the existing Employee Assistance Program (EAP) available to other FAU employees.
-Any policies created or revised by the University in the development or operation of its EAP shall be discussed in consultation with the local UFF Chapter. - 24.9 Pre-tax Benefits Program.
+Any policies created or revised by the University in the development or operation of its EAP shall be discussed in consultation with the local UFF Chapter.

+24.9 Pre-tax Benefits Program.
 The Board shall continue to provide a pre-tax benefits program for salaried employees in the State University System which includes the opportunity to: (1) pay for their State insurance premiums on a pre-tax basis and, (2) utilize flexible spending accounts for medical and dependent care expenses.